IT-Support-L2/Computer-s-Automated-WatchDog/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Starting from 15 October 2020, I am working on transforming this code into useful software to use by implementing nice looking GUI.
-I am also implementing new features such as bandwith test, latency test, ping test and automated pdf report sent automatically by email.
+Actually, I am working on transforming this code into useful software to use by implementing nice looking GUI.
+I am also implementing new features such as bandwith test, latency test, ping test and automated pdf report sent automatically by email when the condition is met.
 Here's an overview.

 ![system watchdog.gif](https://github.com/IT-Support-L2/Computer-s-Automated-WatchDog/blob/master/system%20watchdog.gif)